fermyon/developer/content/cloud/data-redis.md

 +-----------------------------------------------------------------+
 ```

-The Redis related template we are interested in is `http-rust`.
+The template we are interested in is `http-rust`.

 ## Creating Our New Spin Application